Carlos Flores Vizcarra

 Carlos Flores Vizcarra (born July 22, 1952) is a Mexican politician and former diplomat.

-Flores Vizcarra grew up in Mazatlan, Sinaloa and studied at the National Autonomous University of Mexico.
-Vizcarra received his master's degree in Economics from the University of Paris III.
+Flores Vizcarra grew up in Mazatlan, Sinaloa, and studied at the National Autonomous University of Mexico (UNAM).
+He received his master's degree in Economics from the University of Paris III.

-Flores Vizcarra served as Federal Deputy during the LVI Legislature of the Mexican Congress, representing The Federal District.
+Flores Vizcarra served as a federal deputy in 1994–1997 during the 56th Congress, representing the Federal District's 35th district.

 In the Secretariat of Foreign Affairs, Flores Vizcarra served as: